Manchester to Brest, Brittany: an off-season itinerary for the end of Winter

 • Lunch at Le Castelach

-• In summer, visit the Crozon peninsula by get there by sea, on board the Brestoâ or the Loch Monna from Brest
+• In summer, visit the Crozon peninsula by sea, on board the Brestoâ or the Loch Monna from Brest

 Other Off-season Itineraries